Zhang-VISLab/Zhang-VISLab.github.io/_pages/about.md

 **Vision, Intelligence, and System Laboratory (VISLab)** at Worcester Polytechnic Institute (WPI) is led by **Prof. Ziming Zhang**.
 The aim of the lab is to engage in the state-of-the-art research into the mathematical foundation of computer vision (CV) and artificial Intelligence (AI), as well as the hardware design and engineering that meets the needs of society.
 Current research focus is **TEAM-Efficient Learning**, i.e.,
 * *Training Efficiency*: Analyzing/Improving the convergence and/or training speed of learning algorithms.
-* *Inference Efficiency*: Real-time implementation of learning algorithms for application impact.
+* *Inference Efficiency*: Real-time implementation of learning algorithms for significant application impact.
-* *Data Efficiency*: Training (deep) models using small amount of data samples.
+* *Data Efficiency*: Training (deep) models using small amount of data samples to achieve desirable performance.
-* *Memory Efficiency*: Developing lightweight (deep) models that are hardware-friendly.
+* *Memory Efficiency*: Developing lightweight (deep) models that can meet hardware requirements.

 with applications of LiDAR in autonomous driving and time-series data analysis.
 Typical works include, but not limited to, deep learning, zero-shot learning, 2D/3D object recognition/detection/segmentation, video surveillance, point cloud processing, IoT.